chinh4thepro/frameortho/README.md

 # frameortho
-testing out if a custom keyboard for a framework 13 would work
+testing out if a custom keyboard for a framework 13 would work, based off of sweep